HumanSpark/trackChats/README.md

 It now auto-refreshes when you navigate or reload a supported tab.

 Supported platforms:
+- ChatGPT
+- Google Gemini
 - Google AI Studio
 - Anthropic Claude

 Planned platforms:
 - DeepSeek (WIP)
-- ChatGPT (WIP)
-- Google Gemini (WIP)

-Only Claude and AIstudio are functioning right now; the others are work in progress.
+Deepseek is work in progress.

 ## Installation
 1. Download trackChats.zip and unzip it to a folder